Wanting to move towards a plastic-free life in Hong Kong?

 Look around your bathroom; how many plastic containers are there?
 You can reduce the plastic in your bathroom easily – this time by going back to basics rather than looking for innovations.

 Shampoo bars for your hair are a great way to avoid throwing away plastic bottles of the stuff.
 It is becoming more and more popular, and we love this pomegranate and mint one from Nut and Noggin.
-Add a couple of bars to your next Selfridges order.

 Go down the same route for your general washing needs.
 Ditch the body wash and go plastic-free by buying soap instead.